 Clinical Research.
+NIH defines human clinical research as research with human subjects that is:

+(1) Patient-Oriented Research.

-NIH defines human clinical research as: (1) Patient-oriented research.
-Research conducted with human subjects (or on material of human origin such as tissues, specimens and cognitive phenomena) for which an investigator (or colleague) directly interacts with human subjects.
+Research conducted with human subjects (or on material of human origin such as tissues, specimens, and cognitive phenomena) for which an investigator (or colleague) directly interacts with human subjects.
 Excluded from this definition are in vitro studies that utilize human tissues that cannot be linked to a living individual.
-Patient-oriented research includes: (a) mechanisms of human disease, (b) therapeutic interventions, (c) clinical trials, or (d) development of new technologies.
-(2) Epidemiologic and behavioral studies.
-(3) Outcomes research and health services research.
+Patient-oriented research includes (a) mechanisms of human disease, (b) therapeutic interventions, (c) clinical studies, or (d) development of new technologies.

+- (2) Epidemiologic and Behavioral Studies. - (3) Outcomes Research and Health Services Research.

 Note: Studies falling under Exemption 4 for human subjects research are not considered clinical research by this definition.